Consumer fireworks: United States

 New York Governor Andrew Cuomo signed into law a bill on November 21, 2014, allowing sparklers, party poppers, cone fountains and other novelty items to be sold, possessed, and used in the state of New York outside of New York City.
 Local governments must approve the sale and use of fireworks before people can legally use them.
 Although the use of fireworks is allowed year-round, the sale of fireworks, by registered businesses, is limited to a period of June 1 through July 5 and December 26 through January 2 each year.

 Ohio permits the sale of some fireworks, but requires them to be transported out of state within 48 hours of the sale.

 Washington allows consumer fireworks except firecrackers, sky rockets, missiles, and bottle rockets.
 Each county and city may regulate the use and possession of fireworks.

-In Maine, fireworks can only be sold to people over 21 at firework only stores except for sparklers that can be sold at stores that sell other items except for propane dealers or other explosives.
+In Maine, fireworks can only be sold to people over 21 at fireworks only stores except for sparklers that can be sold at stores that sell other items except for propane dealers or other explosives.

 Many states have stores with all types of consumer fireworks that sell to non-residents with the provision they are to remove the purchased fireworks from that state.
 This is why there are many stores selling fireworks in states like Ohio, Missouri, New Hampshire, Nevada and Wisconsin with all types of consumer fireworks, even though residents are limited or prohibited from buying or using those very same consumer fireworks unless they have the appropriate licenses and/or permits.

 Many Native American Tribes have consumer fireworks stores on reservation lands that are exempt from state and local authority and will sell to people that are not in the tribe.